SystemsApproach/security/systems.rst

 edge routers, but it has to be solved if you want to build client-to-client tunnels.
-There are quite a few details to getting this to work, especially given that NAT devices don't all behave the same way, and there may be firewalls to travese as well.
+There are quite a few details to getting this to work, especially given that NAT devices don't all behave the same way, and there may be firewalls to traverse as well.
 An IETF standard called STUN (Session Traversal Utilities for NAT) plays an important part, and the centralized control plane helps to resolve some of the more difficult corner cases.
 You can read more about the